garyzhubc/STAT406-2017/Lecture12/README.md

 dat.tr <- Boston[ -ii, ]
 ```

 I will now train *N* = 5 trees and average their predictions.
 Note that, in order to illustrate the process more clearly, I will compute and store the *N* × *n*<sub>*e*</sub> predictions, where *n*<sub>*e*</sub> denotes the number of observations in the test set.
 This is not the best (most efficient) way of implementing *bagging*, but the main purpose here is to understand **what** we are doing.
-Also note that an alternative (better in terms of reusability of the ensamble, but maybe still not the most efficient option) would be to store the *N* trees directly.
+Also note that an alternative (better in terms of reusability of the ensemble, but maybe still not the most efficient option) would be to store the *N* trees directly.
 This would also allow for more elegant and easy to read code.
 Once again, this approach will be sacrificed in the altar of clarity of presentation and pedagogy (but I do illustrate it below!)

 First create an array where we will store all the predictions: